ISO/IEC 27001: Rationale

 What controls will be tested as part of certification to ISO/IEC 27001 is dependent on the certification auditor.
 This can include any controls that the organisation has deemed to be within the scope of the ISMS and this testing can be to any depth or extent as assessed by the auditor as needed to test that the control has been implemented and is operating effectively.

 Management determines the scope of the ISMS for certification purposes and may limit it to, say, a single business unit or location.
 The ISO/IEC 27001 certificate does not necessarily mean the remainder of the organization, outside the scoped area, has an adequate approach to information security management.

 Other standards in the ISO/IEC 27000 family of standards provide additional guidance on certain aspects of designing, implementing and operating an ISMS, for example on information security risk management (ISO/IEC 27005).

-History of ISO/IEC 27001
+Contents

+The standard contains the following chapters.
+Units 4 through 10 are required to be implemented for an ISMS to be certified: